run-llama/llama_index/docs/use_cases/multimodal.md

 ### LLaVa-13, Fuyu-8B and MiniGPT-4 Multi-Modal LLM Models Comparison for Image Reasoning

-This notebooks shows how to use different Multi-Modal LLM models for image understanding/reasoning.
-The various model inferences are supported by Replicate.
+These notebooks show how to use different Multi-Modal LLM models for image understanding/reasoning.
+The various model inferences are supported by Replicate or OpenAI GPT4-V API.
 We compared several popular Multi-Modal LLMs:

 - GPT4-V (OpenAI API)
 - LLava-13B (Replicate)